improving-app/back-end/README.md

 Present in each subproject is a `sample-requests.txt`.
 One example is on `./tenant/src/main/resources/sample-requests.txt`.
 This shows working examples of grpcurl requests on a running server.
 Simply run the request on a command line and it should respond appropriately.
-Integration tests must be run locally for now because there is as yet nbo solution using TestContainers in multiple suites with the same container.

 ## To deploy to kubernetes: